Tropical methods for building real space sextics with totally real tritangent planes: Avoidance loci and real lifts of tropical tritangents

-\begin{definition} The \emph{avoidance locus} of a curve $C\subseteq \pr_{\KR}^3$ is the set of planes defined over $\KR$ that do not intersect the real locus $C(\KR)$ of $C$.
+\begin{definition} The \emph{avoidance locus} of a smooth curve $C\subseteq \pr_{\K}^3$ defined over $\KR$ is the set of planes defined over $\KR$ that do not intersect the real locus $C(\KR)$ of $C$.
 We denote it by $\mathcal{A}_C$. \end{definition} The avoidance locus is locally closed in the Euclidean topology on the real dual projective space $\check{\pr}_{\KR}^3$.
 Note that with the exception of $\RR$, real closed fields are totally disconnected in the order topology.
 Thus, as explained in~\cite{MPS24}, rather than topological connectedness, we must use a notion of definable connectedness to characterize the components of $\mathcal{A}_{C}$ (see~\cite[Chapter 6]{vdDries:98}).
 A definable set is \emph{definably connected} if it cannot be written as a disjoint union of two non-empty definable open sets.
 For simplicity, we refer to the definable connected components of $\mathcal{A}_{C}$ as its components.

+For degree reasons, any real tritangent plane to $C$ contains a real tangency point.
+In turn, non-real tangencies correspond to a pair of complex conjugate points (i.e., points that are Galois conjugate in the algebraic closure $\K$ of $\KR$.).
+Thus, when $C(\KR)$ is empty, none of the tritangent planes to $C$ are real.

-By~\cite[\S 4]{kum:19}, the avoidance locus of $C$ as 1,2, 4, 8 or 15 components.
-It follows from~\cite[Corollary 2.4]{kum:19} and the correspondence between tritangents and theta characteristics, together with the definite forms associated to them that all real tritangent planes lie in the closure of $\mathcal{A}_C$.
+By~\cite[\S 4]{kum:19}, when $C(\KR)$ is non-empty, the avoidance locus of $C$ has 1,2, 4, 8 or 15 components.
+It follows from~\cite[Corollary 2.4]{kum:19} and the correspondence between tritangents and real odd theta characteristics, together with the non-vanishing real definite differential in $H^0(C, \Omega_{X|\KR})$ associated to them that all real tritangent planes to $C$ lie in the closure of $\mathcal{A}_C$.
 Furthermore, each component of $\mathcal{A}_{C}$ has precisely eight real tritangent planes in its closure.
+Furthermore, each of them lies in the closure of a unique component of $\mathcal{A}_{C}$.
 Thus, the real tritangents to $C$ are canonically partitioned into sets of eight.

-\begin{remark} Tarski's Principle combined with the natural generalization of \cite[Proposition 5.1]{KKPSS17} to smooth curves in $\pr^n_{\RR}$ (see also~\cite[Theorem 6.1]{PW25}) confirm that the cone in $\KR^4$ over the Euclidean closure of each component of $\mathcal{A}_C$ is a convex set.
-The closure is needed because $\mathcal{A}_C$ also contains some points in $(C_{\KR})^{\vee}$, corresponding to real lines that do not intersect $C_{\KR}$ but are tangent to $C$ at pairs of complex conjugated points. \end{remark} The following two lemmas relate classical avoidance loci and tropical tritangent classes:
+\begin{remark} Tarski's Principle combined with the natural generalization of \cite[Proposition 5.1]{KKPSS17} to smooth curves in $\pr^n_{\RR}$ confirm that the cone in $\KR^4$ over the Euclidean closure of each component of $\mathcal{A}_C$ is a convex set. \end{remark}